lachlanmcdonald/mg-shader-wiki/Notes.md

 ### Type casting

-Some hardware cannot coercion betwen `int` and `float`, and instead require an explicit command.
-You should always explicity cast from `int` to `float` and vice versa.
+Some hardware cannot coercion between `int` and `float`, and instead require an explicit command.
+You should always explicitly cast from `int` to `float` and vice versa.

 i.e.